* Nikkei surges as Tokyo markets reopen after Monday holiday

 * Fed seen announcing plans to unwind debt portfolio

-TOKYO, Sept 19 (Reuters) - Asian shares slipped on Tuesday, supported by record highs on Wall Street but hobbled by uncertainty as traders awaited a Federal Reserve meeting for clues on U.S. monetary policy.
+TOKYO, Sept 19 (Reuters) - Asian shares wavered on Tuesday, bolstered by record highs on Wall Street but hobbled by uncertainty as traders waited on a Federal Reserve meeting for clues on U.S. monetary policy.

-MSCI's broadest index of Asia-Pacific shares outside Japan was down 0.1 percent after wobbling between positive and negative territory for much of the morning.
+MSCI's broadest index of Asia-Pacific shares outside Japan turned slightly higher after dipping into negative territory.

 On Wall Street on Monday, the Dow Jones Industrial Average closed at a record high for the fifth straight session, and the S&P 500 marked its second straight closing record high, as higher U.S. Treasury yields helped lift financial shares.